-Each child is required to brush his or her own teeth with a "pea-size" amount of fluoridated toothpaste immediately following one of the mealtimes (breakfast or lunch).
+Each student is required to brush his or her own teeth with a "pea-size" amount of fluoridated toothpaste once daily.
 A staff member must supervise the tooth brushing, ensuring that:

-- Tooth brushing occurs following the completion of one meal. - Encourage gentle circular brushing motions, brushing upper and lower teeth and both sides of mouth.
-"Chewing" on the toothbrush should be discouraged. - Each child has his or her own toothbrush, labeled by name, so that toothbrushes are never shared.
-Toothbrushes and toothpaste may be obtained from your assigned nurse. - Toothbrushes are stored so they stay clean and open to circulating air, and so that the bristles do not touch any surface, including another toothbrush. - Toothbrushes are replaced when the bristles become bent, or three months.
+- Encourage gentle circular brushing motions, brushing upper and lower teeth and both sides of mouth.
+"Chewing" on the toothbrush should be discouraged. - Each student has his or her own toothbrush, labeled by name, so that toothbrushes are never shared.
+Toothbrushes and toothpaste may be obtained from your assigned nurse. - Toothbrushes are stored so they stay clean and open to circulating air, and so that the bristles do not touch any surface, including another toothbrush.
+Holders should not be stored near the classroom sink. - Toothbrushes are replaced when the bristles become bent, or after three months.
 They are never decontaminated.
-Rather, contaminated toothbrushes are always discarded to control the spread of infection or illness. - Children are taught proper tooth brushing techniques. - Children with disabilities are supported with any needed adaptations. - Toothpaste is dispensed to each child on a separate small piece of paper towel or on the inside of a disposable cup.

-Do NOT allow water to continually run during tooth brushing.
+Rather, contaminated toothbrushes are always discarded to control the spread of infection or illness. - Students are taught proper tooth brushing techniques. - Adaptations should be provided to students needing additional support. - Toothpaste is dispensed to each student on a separate small piece of paper towel or on the inside of a disposable cup. - Do NOT allow water to continually run during tooth brushing.